 Step 1: Begin with a CleanStart:Every nutritional program should begin with a 2-week cleanse with the Cleanstart cleansing and detoxification program.
 This cleans the intestines, liver, blood and kidneys of waste material and toxins that are harmful to the endocrine glands.

-Step 2: Support the friendly flora of the body:When you begin the CleanStart program, also begin taking either Bifidophilus Flora Force or Probiotic Eleven.
-Both contain "friendly bacteria" to replace the body's good bacteria.
+Step 2: Support the friendly flora of the body:When you begin the CleanStart program, also begin taking Bifidophilus Flora Force which contains "friendly bacteria" to replace the body's good bacteria.
 Take one bottle according to label directions.

 Step 4: Take supplements to build the glandular system:Take the following supplements to build the glandular system and continue taking them for at least six months.
 The first three products mentioned below are absolutely necessary.
 The other two are optional but recommended: